isomerpages/moh-bioethics/index.md

 layout: homepage
 title: 'Bioethics Advisory Committee Singapore'
 permalink: /
-notification: "BAC 20th Anniversary Virtual Public Conference:
-To mark the 20th Anniversary of its establishment, and to celebrate the achievements and work accomplished for the last 20 years, the BAC will be holding its 20th Anniversary Virtual Public Conference from 17-18 June 2021.
-Register now!"
+notification: "<b>BAC 20th Anniversary Virtual Public Conference</b>: <br> To mark the 20th Anniversary of its establishment, and to celebrate the achievements and work accomplished for the last 20 years, the BAC will be holding its 20th Anniversary Virtual Public Conference from 17-18 June 2021. <a href="https://www.bacvirtualconference.com">Register now!</a>"
 sections:
     - hero:
           title: 'Bioethics Advisory Committee Singapore'